 This and other recent research suggest that PMS occurs in women with low base levels of serotonin; when serotonin levels drop further at ovulation, these levels fall low enough in women with premenstrual syndrome for symptoms to appear.

 Using phototherapy women with PMS can keep their serotonin/melatonin levels high enough to prevent PMS symptoms from appearing.
 (Parry, Berga, et al, 1991; Parry, Rosenthal, et al, 1987)

-Overexposure to sunlight can cause skin aging, skin cancer, eye damage (cataracts).
-While skin cancer is in the crease, there is no need to getting it, examine the skin periodically for any mole that changes shape, color, or size, look out for any sore that seems not to heal.
-The following recommendations will prevent Sun’s injury.
+Overexposure to sunlight can cause skin aging, skin cancer, and eye damage (cataracts).
+While skin cancer is in the crease, there is no need to get it, examine the skin periodically for any mole that changes shape, color, or size, and look out for any sore that seems not to heal.
+The following recommendations will prevent Sun\’s injury.

-- Get sunlight in daily, small, graduated dose, avoid sunburn-like poison.
+- Get sunlight in daily, small, graduated doses, and avoid sunburn-like poison.

 - Eat a low-fat diet, fruits, vegetables, whole grains, raw nuts, and seeds.
 These food are rich in cancer-preventing compounds.
 A high-fat diet containing cholesterol, saturated fats, and polyunsaturated fats (in refined vegetable oils) promotes the development of skin cancer.